Whitechapel (band): This Is Exile (2007–2010)

 In October 2007, the group signed to Metal Blade Records, and in 2008 released their second album entitled This Is Exile.
 The album reached No. 118 in the Billboard Top 200.
 In May 2008, the band toured on The Summer Slaughter Tour, and in August 2008, they began their first ever headlining tour with Impending Doom, A Different Breed of Killer, and Through the Eyes of the Dead.

-In 2008, they were starting to tour with more popular bands such as Parkway Drive and Unearth on the Never Say Die! tour.
+In 2008, they started touring with more popular bands such as Parkway Drive and Unearth on the Never Say Die! tour.
 They have produced a video for the song "Possession", along with one for "This Is Exile".
-Whitechapel has also toured on the Rockstar Mayhem Festival on the Hot Topic Stage along with the bands Job for a Cowboy, Cannibal Corpse, Behemoth and The Black Dahlia Murder, and alongside bands of the main stage such as Slayer and Marilyn Manson, who headlined the tour.
+Whitechapel has also toured on the Rockstar Mayhem Festival on the Hot Topic Stage along with the bands Job for a Cowboy, Cannibal Corpse, Behemoth and the Black Dahlia Murder, and alongside bands of the main stage such as Slayer and Marilyn Manson, who headlined the tour.

 Whitechapel toured with Darkest Hour and Trivium on Trivium's 2009 and 2010 "Into the Mouth of Hell We March Tour".